 - Does your trustee(s) like the idea of managing a network of trust provisions?

-Commingled Trust Assets Can Stink
+Commingled Trust Assets

-Separate Trusts Might Not Be Worth It
+Are Separate Trusts Worth It?

 This is especially true when the beneficiaries are minors and the Grantor or Donor cannot predict the long-term needs for each child.